Coming from a herding background, the Australian Retriever makes for an enjoyable and adaptable pet that is loyal to its owners.

 Safe to have around children, the Australian Retriever will love and protect its family with all its energy.

-The Australian Shepherd and Golden Retriever mix is full of energy, keeping its owners busy in playful activities that not only ensure a healthy lifestyle but are also a delight to watch.
+The Australian Shepherd and Golden Retriever mix are full of energy, keeping its owners busy in playful activities that not only ensure a healthy lifestyle but are also a delight to watch.

 Being a hybrid, however, has one downside in terms of the reliability of the breeder as well as the uncertainty of what temperament the Australian Retriever will develop.